saptak/eg-mcp-server/README.md

 [![GitHub Release](https://img.shields.io/github/release/saptak/eg-mcp-server.svg)](https://github.com/saptak/eg-mcp-server/releases)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**⚠️ Alpha Software - Evaluation Only**

-This MCP server is currently in alpha stage and is **not ready for production use**.
-It is provided for evaluation purposes only.

 A production-ready Model Context Protocol (MCP) server that provides Claude Desktop with comprehensive access to Envoy Gateway configuration, monitoring, and **route management capabilities** with full write operations support.

 ## ✨ Key Features